Did you know that Craiova is considered the unofficial capital of the Oltenia region in Romania? Well, you know now!

 Hotel Boutique 5 Continents is the hotel we chose to stay at during our most recent visit in Craiova and we were simply blown away by it.
 You can check it out here.

-It is located just a couple of minutes away from the old town area (with access to it through the nice Lipscani passage I told you about above, but still on a very silent street.
+It is located just a couple of minutes away from the old town area (with access to it through the nice Lipscani passage I told you about above, but still on a very quiet street.

 The hotel is not cheap, but it’s really worth it if you want to pamper yourself a little bit.
 The rooms are huge and beautiful, the furniture is amazing and everything about it is top class.